-- (a) A registry has been established of those individuals who have been identified, by the time the emergency is to be terminated, as requiring longer term medical follow-up, on the basis of criteria established in table II.1 and table II.2 of GSR Part 7 [2] (see also GSG-2 [5] for further details). - (b) A programme for longer term medical follow-up for registered individuals has been established. - (c) For the transition to an existing exposure situation, a strategy for mental health and psychosocial support of the affected population has been developed. - 4.162.
-The medical follow-up referred to in para.
-4.161 should have the following objectives:
+(a) A registry has been established of those individuals who have been identified, by the time the emergency is to be terminated, as requiring longer term medical follow-up, on the basis of criteria established in table II.1 and table II.2 of GSR Part 7 [2] (see also GSG-2 [5] for further details).

-40 Generic procedures for medical response in a nuclear or radiological emergency, including for longer term medical followup and psychological counselling, are provided in Ref.
-[36].
+&lt;sup>41 Generic procedures for medical response in a nuclear or radiological emergency, including for longer term medical follow-up and psychological counselling, are provided in Ref.
+[37].
+Guidelines on mental health and psychosocial support in emergencies are provided in Refs [38-40].